msrks/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 My final model results were:
 * training set accuracy of 1.000
+* validation set accuracy of 0.961
-* validation set accuracy of 0.953
+* validation set accuracy of 0.960

 Iterative approach to get solution:
 * first architecture was LeNet, which is explained in udacity lecture.